-Some experts maintain that a political settlement is possible.
+Even though demonstrations have waned while the government continues to arrest and imprison leading critics, some experts maintain that a political settlement remains possible.
 The government and the opposition have at times discussed an interim compromise in which the opposition gains seats in a new cabinet.
 Saudi statements in 2014 appeared to signal a softening of Saudi resistance to concessions to the Bahrain opposition.
-And, despite the unrest, six Shiites ministers continue to serve in Bahrain's council of ministers.
-Others assert that conditions favor a settlement because the opposition appears to realize it cannot topple the government and the government appears to have concluded it cannot end forcibly demonstrations and unrest entirely.
+It can be argued that conditions favor a settlement because the opposition appears to realize it cannot substantially alter the government and the government appears to have concluded it cannot end unrest entirely.

-Emergence of Violent Underground Groups Cloud Outlook
+Emergence of Violent Underground Groups Clouds Outlook

-Other experts express pessimism about a political settlement because of the emergence of violent underground groups.
-These groups or individuals have used bombs, Improvised Explosive Devices (IEDs) and other weapons and tactics against security forces.
+Other experts express pessimism about a political settlement in part because of the emergence of violent underground groups.
+These groups or individuals have used bombs, Improvised Explosive Devices (IEDs), and other weapons and tactics against security forces.
 Mainstream opposition political societies insist they have no connection to violent underground groups.